coje-link/.github/profile/README.md

 ## What's Coming Up 🌟

 - **Coje Engine**: Get coding apps, game and tools with the Coje Engine.
 A ground up engine build written in C++ using CMake
-- **Axios Today**: Our first game made with the Coje Engine, voxel based sandbox!
+- **Axios Today**: Our first game made with the Coje Engine, an open world massively multiplayer sandbox (OWMMS)!
+- **Boosted Web**: A variety of web protocol and language implementations aiming to become a fully fledged 3D web experience
+- **Coje Link**: Gamer-programmer-centric web services

 ## Stay Tuned 📻